< Back to Program List

 Requirements for the M.S.
 Degree in Biomedical Engineering

 A minimum of 33 graduate credits is required to earn the Master of Science in BME (project option) or 39 credits for the Master of Science in BME (thesis option).
 The program study can be chosen from any of the following approved concentrations: Biomedical Principles, Biomedical Design or Biomedical Entrepreneurship; each with their own specific requirements as outlined below.
 The program of study can be tailored in consultation with your faculty advisor/mentor to accommodate almost any BME area of interest through the use of a technical elective system.
 The following courses must be taken by all BME graduate students: BME 501 and BME 502.
 Additionally, all students (except those pursuing the Medical Physics Accredited Certificate Program) must also fulfill a business/management course requirement, which can be met by taking BME 509 or the following MBA class (MBA 501, MBA 502, MBA 503, MBA 504, MBA 505, MBA 506, MBA 507, MBA 511, or MBA 589) from the School of Business.
+All students are required to register for BME 590 (at least zero credits per semester), during every semester of full-time enrollment.
 The following courses are only required for students in the Biomedical Principles concentration: BME 505, BME 520, BME 521 and BME 698.
 The following courses are only required for students in the Biomedical Design concentration: BME 505, BME 581 and BME 520 or BME 521.
 The following courses are only required for students in the Biomedical Entrepreneurship concentration: EMP 521 and JRN 565 (or 3 of the following JRN 501, JRN 502, JRN 503, JRN 504, JRN 508, JRN 509, JRN 511 or JRN 512).
 Each concentration requires that the student completes 6 technical electives that can be tailored to the specific plan of study.
 Students in the Biomedical Principles and Biomedical Design concentration are required to take a minimum of six technical elective courses (4 of which have to be BME).
 Students in the Biomedical Entrepreneurship concentration are required to take a minimum of six technical elective courses (3 of which have to be BME and 3 of which are focused on entrepreneurship).
 Please consult with the graduate program director for an approved list of technical electives for all concentrations.

 A grade point average of B or better must be attained for the core BME courses taken and an overall grade point average of 3.0 out of 4.0 must be maintained overall.